blbadger/blbadger.github.io/input-adversarials.md

 The second Bayesian prior we will enforce is that images will not be too variable from one pixel to the next.
 Reducing variability between adjacent pixels increases their correlation correlation with each other (see here for an account on pixel correlation [here](https://ai.googleblog.com/2015/06/inceptionism-going-deeper-into-neural.html)) such that that neighboring pixels are constrained to resemble each other, in effect smoothing out an image.
 One way to reduce variability between nearby pixels is to perform a convolution, the same operation which our model uses judiciously in neural network form for image classification.

 To recap, a convolution (in the context of image processing) is a function in which a pixel's value is added to that of its neighbors according to some given weight.
-Arguably the simplest example is the uniform kernal, which in 3x3 is as follows:
+The weights are called the kernal or filter, and are usually denoted as $\omega$ Arguably the simplest example is the uniform kernal, which in 3x3 is as follows:

 $$
+\omega =
 \frac{1}{9}
 \begin{bmatrix}
 1 & 1 & 1 \\